About the Program

 Supplemental Application Materials: If selected for an interview, you will be asked to submit a video of surgical skills and an introductory video (These videos will adhere to the ACMS Fellowship Training Committee Guidelines.
 The guidelines will be directly sent to those offered invitations and are listed below for applicant reference).

-Interview format: TBD
+Interview format: Virtual

 Skill Set Video Instructions

 Fellowship Training Committee: Skill Set Video Guidelines for Micrographic Surgery & Dermatologic Oncology (MSDO) Fellowship Applicants

 Submit a video of yourself performing a mock elliptical excision measuring 6 x 1 cm with bilayered closure on SimSkin or another suitable substitute.
 Please do not perform this on a live patient.